 The NAMA Facility supports the implementation of transformative NAMAs and focuses on those parts of NAMA plans that are ambitious and aspirational and are pushing to do much more than business as usual to mitigate the impacts of climate change.
 NAMA Support Projects (NSPs) are selected for support through an open and competitive process, which ensures that the most ambitious NAMA Support Projects from around the world go forward.

+Access donor funding following NAMA application procedures.
 After the donor decision to provide funding for a Call, the Call for Outlines of NAMA Facility Projects is launched via the NAMA Facility website.
+Visit here for updates on calls for proposals.
+Examples of approved projects may be found here.

 In order to ensure the full endorsement of the national government, the project outlines submitted should be accompanied by letters of endorsement from the national government (at least from the ministry of the relevant sector responsible for the project implementation and from the ministry responsible for UNFCCC negotiations).